pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 * three-octet encodings have a first octet in the range 224..239, and represent code points in the range 2048..65535
 * octet values in the range 240..247 correspond to the first octet of four-octet UTF-8 encodings and MUST NOT be used
 * legacy single-octet encodings have an octet value in the range 248..255
-* Overlong encodings MUST NOT be used
+* overlong encodings MUST NOT be used

 We reserve octet values in the range 248..255, which are not used in UTF-8, for legacy single-octet encodings of code points with the same values.
 This ensures backwards compatibility of existing secret key encryption (S2K Usage) code points.